ibm-cloud-docs/cis/cli/cli-pagerule.md

 **OPTIONS**

-   -i, --instance  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' is used.

-**Output Message**
-   * result of deleting the page rule

 ## List Page Rules